 Helping Ensure Your Assets Benefit Your Desired Beneficiaries

-You can help ensure that assets not needed by your surviving spouse during his or her lifetime actually pass to your children (or your other desired beneficiaries), instead of to your surviving spouse’s possible new spouse or additional children if your spouse remarries and/or starts another family after your death.
+You can help ensure that assets not needed by your surviving spouse during his or her lifetime actually pass to your children (or your other desired beneficiaries), instead of to your surviving spouse’s children from a prior relationship, possible new spouse or additional children if your spouse remarries and/or starts another family after your death.
 You can also help ensure that your intended beneficiaries receive the benefits you want them to receive, at the time you want them to receive them.
-This can be especially important in the blended family situation, which is extremely common nowdays.
+This can be especially important in the blended family situation, which is extremely common nowadays.
 For example, if you have children from a prior marriage, you may not want all of your assets to benefit your spouse at your death, and you may prefer that some of your assets pass directly to your children at your death.
 As another example, if you or your spouse has children from a prior marriage and you also have children from your marriage to each other, you may want to have different proportions of your property pass to your prior marriage children and to your children from your current marriage, to account for the fact that the prior marriage children may also inherit from their other parent’s family as well as from you, while your current marriage children will likely only inherit from you and your spouse.

 Providing for the Future of Your Business

 You can use a wide array of techniques to help ensure that your business will make a smooth transition in the event of your death or disability, or the death or disability of a co-owner.
 You can also help ensure that your business will eventually be controlled by persons you select, whether those persons are family members, co-owners, employees or others.